Misogyny in schools and the Andrew Tate effect

 The people behind the project have seen that if a society-wide problem exists, there needs to be a change in values at the root.

-With such thoughts in mind, from September 2019 sex and relationship education will become compulsory for all children in England.
-Children right from 4 years old at primary school will be taught about safe relationships, and older children will be taught about online pornography and sexting – values of tolerance for genders and sexualities are at its core.
+With such thoughts in mind, from September 2019 sex and relationship education became compulsory for all children in England.
+Children right from 4 years old at primary school began to be taught about safe relationships, and older children will be taught about online pornography and sexting – values of tolerance for genders and sexualities were at its core.

-Lots of teaching organisations are expressing concern that there seems little plan to train up teachers for these changes, and with faith schools allowed to create their own ‘safer’ versions, it remains to be seen how effective it will be.
+Lots of teaching organisations expressed concern that there seemed little plan to train up teachers for these changes, and with faith schools allowed to create their own ‘safer’ versions, its effectiveness was doubted.

 But it’s not just up to organisations or teachers, it’s about parents too.
 And brothers.
 And uncles.
 Family friends.
 Everyone needs to be communicating to our boys that being clever is not a weakness but a strength.
-That crying isn’t just for girls.
-That being a girl or being gay is not an insult.
+That crying isn’t what boys do.
+That being a girl or being gay is not some ‘lesser’ state.
 That true strength comes from standing up to those who tell you any different.
+Including those opportunistic snake oil salesmen online.

 Join The Book of Man